Jesusthebotanist/PLBIO6401_EcologyEvolution_Module_2019/Day1/worksheet/Day1_Worksheet_LinuxAlignmentParsimony.md

-% Linux, Alignment and Parsimony
-% Jesus Martinez-Gomez
-% `s c(current_date)`
-%

-This worksheet will walk you through some Linux basics, alignment and parsimony tree inference.
-These are are step-by-step instruction intended for someone who does not have familiarity with Linux of phylogenetics as such follow them as closely as you can.
-If do know a little feel free to follow them at your leasuire as long as you manage to answer the homeworks at the end.

 # Linux Basic
 ___
 Linux is a operating system (OS) that many phylogenetic programs use.
 The Mac OS is Linux based, which means it requires minimal instillation.
 On the other hand the Windows OS is not, therefore we need to install Linux.